 She held up a finger.
 “Don’t you dare.
 ‘P.S.
 Please have Mum send my possessions to—’” She looked at him expectantly.

 “Kyneward Keep.
-South to Catlowdy then east to Hogarth and ’tis twenty miles south beyond that.”
+South to Catlowdy then twenty miles west to Hogarth and ’tis twenty miles south beyond that.”

-She wrote. “‘—and if she cannot do that, please at least send me Mars.’”
+She wrote. “‘—and if she cannot do that, please at least send me Mercury.’”

 Grimme sighed, handed the man some coin, pointed at another knight, and muttered, “You two leave at first light for Dunham.”